liamcrismani/raspi-database/Process.md

 - Plug in the monitor and power supply
 - Create a new log in

-and we're in.
 I chose the desktop version or Raspberry Pi OS over the headless version, because I have a second monitor, and it gives me the option to work right on the Pi if I struggle with `SSH` as I did first time around.

-## Opening a new branch in WSL Ubuntu

-With Ubuntu installed with WSL, I added a new folder and cloned this GitHub repo.
-I want a seperate branch for the SSH management.

 ## Preparing VS Code

-Since I wanted to use VS code for the code writing, I was pleasantly surprised to find [this guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) on how to open a WSL project in VS code.
-I followed the steps to prep VS code.
+Since I wanted to use VS code to manage some of the project, I was pleasantly surprised to find [this guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) on how to open a WSL project in VS code.
+I followed the steps to:
-- Opened VS code
+- open VS code inside the local project directory
-- Installed WSL extension
+- install the WSL extension
-- Instal remote development pack
+- install the remote development pack
-- Restarted VS code to update
-- Closed VS code

-### Updating Ubuntu
+Next I updated Ubuntu
 ```Bash
 sudo apt-get update
 ```